Overcoming temperature limits in the optical cooling of solids using light-dressed states: Abstract

 \section{Abstract}

-Laser cooling of solids currently has a temperature floor of 50--100 K. We propose a method that could overcome this using defects, such as diamond color centers, with narrow electronic manifolds and bright optical transitions.
+Laser cooling of solids currently has a temperature floor of 50 -- 100\,K. We propose a method that could overcome this using defects, such as diamond color centers, with narrow electronic manifolds and bright optical transitions.
 It exploits the dressed states formed in strong fields which extend the set of phonon transitions and have tunable energies.
 This allows an enhancement of the cooling power and diminishes the effect of inhomogeneous broadening.
-We demonstrate these effects theoretically for the silicon vacancy and discuss the role of background absorption and non-radiative decay.
+We demonstrate these effects theoretically for the silicon-vacancy and the germanium-vacancy, and discuss the role of background absorption, phonon-assisted emission, and non-radiative decay.

 The optical cooling of solids to low temperatures is an important open challenge.
-The current method\ \cite{epstein_observation_1995, seletskiy_laser_2010,melgaard_solid-state_2016} is anti-Stokes fluorescence in rare-earth doped glasses\ \cite{seletskiy_laser_2016}.
+The current method~\cite{epstein_observation_1995, seletskiy_laser_2010,melgaard_solid-state_2016} is anti-Stokes fluorescence in rare-earth doped glasses~\cite{seletskiy_laser_2016}.
 In this process a rare-earth ion absorbs light, creating an excited electronic state which then absorbs phonons before re-emitting the light at a higher frequency.
-Despite the competing heating by non-radiative decay and background absorption, temperatures as low as 91K have been reached\ \cite{melgaard_solid-state_2016}.
-This is, however, reaching the fundamental limit of 50-100K\ \cite{seletskiy_laser_2016} set by the phonon energy that can be effectively absorbed.
-The same issue of a characteristic phonon energy also limits the possible cooling by absorption of optical phonons reported in room-temperature semiconductors\ \cite{zhang_laser_2013,zhang_resolved-sideband_2016} (see also Ref.\ \cite{morozov_can_2019}), and while various techniques have been considered to improve performance along with different cooling schemes\ \cite{zhang_resolved-sideband_2016,seletskiy_laser_2010,melgaard_solid-state_2016, vermeulen_mitigating_2007,rand_raman_2013,andre_saturation_2022}, they do not address this problem.
-One route to reaching lower temperatures exploits the continuous electronic dispersion in semiconductors\ \cite{sheik-bahae_can_2004,rivlin_laser_1997,finkeisen_cooling_1999,rupper_theory_2006,rupper_large_2006}, but has yet to be achieved\ \cite{morozov_can_2019}.
+Despite the competing heating by non-radiative decay and background absorption, temperatures as low as 91\,K have been reached~\cite{melgaard_solid-state_2016}.
+This is, however, reaching the fundamental limit of 50 -- 100\,K~\cite{seletskiy_laser_2016} set by the phonon energy that can be absorbed effectively.
+The same issue of a characteristic phonon energy also limits the possible cooling by absorption of optical phonons reported in room-temperature semiconductors~\cite{zhang_laser_2013,zhang_resolved-sideband_2016} (see also Ref.~\cite{morozov_can_2019}), and while various techniques have been considered to improve performance along with different cooling schemes~\cite{zhang_resolved-sideband_2016,seletskiy_laser_2010,melgaard_solid-state_2016, vermeulen_mitigating_2007,rand_raman_2013,andre_saturation_2022}, they do not address this problem.
+One route to reaching lower temperatures exploits the continuous electronic dispersion in semiconductors~\cite{sheik-bahae_can_2004,rivlin_laser_1997,finkeisen_cooling_1999,rupper_theory_2006,rupper_large_2006}, but has yet to be achieved~\cite{morozov_can_2019}.